 A former psychology professor bored with the classroom, he began consulting in performance improvement in 1978 and moved into motivational presentations and workshops focused on engagement and participation.
 One of Scott’s premises is that if people enjoy a learning experience, they will more readily retain key points.

 Since 1993, he has presented programs on change, leadership development, and organizational improvement using themes of personal and organizational improvement, leadership skills, motivation and change management.
-All of Scott’s programs are interactive and experiential and have been delivered to groups as small as 11 and as large as 1500.
-He is a Certified Professional Facilitator by the International Association of Facilitators and has presented in 38 countries to a wide variety of audiences.
+He is a Certified Professional Facilitator by the International Association of Facilitators and has presented in 47 countries to a wide variety of audiences.

 When not presenting, marketing and developing, he is a frequent writer and contributor to numerous learning groups as well as adjunct professor at Furman University’s Center for Corporate and Professional Development.
 He is a former board member of North American Simulation and Gaming Association (NASAGA) and ASQ.